redkite-labs/redkitecms-docs/cookbook/change-slot-content-dinamically.rst

 When RedKite CMS has processed the user request, just one second before returning the response, it dispatches a **BeforePageRenderingEvent** event.

-You can implement a listener that responds that event and will return an html output which will used to change the content on the slot.
+You can implement a listener that responds that event and return an html output which will be used to change the content on the slot.

 This event is dispatched three times: